elmtree-askmo/cloudcannon-app/content/learn/chemistry/explain-the-biological-implications-of-surface-tension-with-an-example-of-an-organism-that-utilizes-it.md

 url: /learn/chemistry/questions/explain-the-biological-implications-of-surface-tension-with-an-example-of-an-organism-that-utilizes-it
 score: -1.0
 related_article1:
-    id: 167437
+    id: 167438
-    title: How does the specific heat of water contribute to environmental temperature stabilization?
+    title: >-
+        Describe the molecular arrangement of water molecules during the freezing process and its effect on ice density.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-specific-heat-of-water-contribute-to-environmental-temperature-stabilization
+    url: /learn/chemistry/questions/describe-the-molecular-arrangement-of-water-molecules-during-the-freezing-process-and-its-effect-on-ice-density
 related_article2:
-    id: 167441
+    id: 167442
-    title: How do animals utilize evaporative cooling for temperature regulation?
+    title: >-
+        What is the function of xylem in plants and how does it facilitate water transport against gravity?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-animals-utilize-evaporative-cooling-for-temperature-regulation
+    url: /learn/chemistry/questions/what-is-the-function-of-xylem-in-plants-and-how-does-it-facilitate-water-transport-against-gravity
 related_article3:
-    id: 167437
+    id: 167425
-    title: How does the specific heat of water contribute to environmental temperature stabilization?
+    title: >-
+        What is hydrogen bonding and how does it influence the properties of water?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-specific-heat-of-water-contribute-to-environmental-temperature-stabilization
+    url: /learn/chemistry/questions/what-is-hydrogen-bonding-and-how-does-it-influence-the-properties-of-water
 related_article4:
-    id: 167442
+    id: 167438
-    title: What is the function of xylem in plants and how does it facilitate water transport against gravity?
+    title: >-
+        Describe the molecular arrangement of water molecules during the freezing process and its effect on ice density.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-function-of-xylem-in-plants-and-how-does-it-facilitate-water-transport-against-gravity
+    url: /learn/chemistry/questions/describe-the-molecular-arrangement-of-water-molecules-during-the-freezing-process-and-its-effect-on-ice-density
 related_article5:
-    id: 167441
+    id: 167424
-    title: How do animals utilize evaporative cooling for temperature regulation?
+    title: >-
+        How does electronegativity affect the charge distribution in a water molecule?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-animals-utilize-evaporative-cooling-for-temperature-regulation
+    url: /learn/chemistry/questions/how-does-electronegativity-affect-the-charge-distribution-in-a-water-molecule
 ---

 &nbsp;